satyamsanodiya/Firmware-Development/STM32F446RE/01_ITM_Debug_Print/README.md

 ARM Cortex-M processors provide an Instrumentation Trace Macrocell (ITM), which enables lightweight debugging and real-time data tracing through the SWD interface without consuming UART resources.

+The default printf() function does not automatically send data to the SWV ITM console.
+The _write() function inside syscalls.c was modified to redirect printf() output through the ARM Cortex-M4 ITM interface.
+This allowed debug messages to be displayed in the STM32CubeIDE SWV ITM Data Console using the SWD interface.

 ---

 ## Debug Interfaces